mugahjohnseif/Miniproject-Metagenomics/README.md

 ## AMR BIOINFORMATICS TRAINING MINIPROJECT
-As part of the AMR Bioinformatics training at KEMRI; CMR ,this group has been  working on a mini-project to reproduce an assingned published Metagenomics paper.The details can be found here.
+As part of the AMR Bioinformatics training at KEMRI; CMR ,this group has been  working on a mini-project to reproduce an assigned published Metagenomics paper.The details can be found here.

 ### Group Members